 Will we be able to visit the College for a tour?

-We would like to be in a position to offer tours in the near future.
+We are aiming to offer tours in the near future.
 Details of these will be advertised on our website when available.
 If you haven’t already done so, we recommend that you check out our virtual tour in the meantime: wqe.ac.uk/welcome-to-wqe/campus-and-facilities/virtual-tour.
-If we are able to start tours later in the term, the arrangements for booking will be made available on our website and social media accounts.

 How long is the College day?